History Channel Renews ‘Knightfall,’ Mark Hamill To Join The Cast

 After the success of History Channel’s historical drama, Vikings, the network added Knightfall to its lineup.
 The first season aired in conjunction with the first half of Season 5 of Vikings and picked up many fans as a result of this.
-But, it has been a long time since the Season 1 finale of Knightfall and there hasn’t been a word from the History Channel over whether or not the series has been renewed, which had fans concerned that the series was not going to be picked up for Season 2.
+But, it has been a long time since the Season 1 finale of Knightfall and up until recently, there hadn’t been a word from the History Channel over whether or not the series was going to be renewed, which had fans concerned that the series was not going to be picked up for Season 2.

 However, Deadline has just announced the renewal of the historical drama based on the Templar Knights.
 As Deadline points out, the renewal comes “after a solid freshman run in the winter, one that saw live-plus-3 viewership average over 2 million episodic viewers.”
 So, it should be no surprise History Channel has renewed Knightfall for a second season.

 Along with the renewal news, it was also announced that Aaron Helbing will replace the Season 1 showrunner, Dominic Minghella.
-Helbing is credited with such previous works as The Flash, Black Sails and Spartacus: War of the Damned.
+Helbing is credited with such previous works as The Flash, Black Sails, and Spartacus: War of the Damned.

-However, for many fans, the most exciting news is the fact the Stars Wars alum, Mark Hamill, will be joining the Season 2 cast for Knightfall.
+However, for many fans, the most exciting news is the fact that Stars Wars alum Mark Hamill will be joining the Season 2 cast for Knightfall.
 According to the press release from History Channel, Hamill will take on the role of Talus, “a battle-hardened Knight Templar veteran of the Crusades, who survived captivity for ten years in the Holy Land and is tasked with training the new initiates to the Order.”

 ‘Knightfall’ Renewed at History, Mark Hamill Joins Cast https://t.co/yjRSp1PLBx via @thr